The Dotage Diaries – The gradual decline is a slow, downhill roll from middle-aged spread.

 Every morning, I look in the mirror and find another blemish has appeared on my face over night.
 Age spots?
 Marmite-coloured manifestations that come in a various shapes and sizes, and not just on your face.

 The eruptions of a crispy consistency that have started appearing on my face, are a concern.
 I scratched the last one off.
 It hasn’t come back, yet.
 As a teenager I never suffered from blackheads or pus-filled pimples so I suppose I am paying the price now.

 Most mornings I wake up and my joints seem to be wrapped in invisible straight jackets.

 I blame all these manifestations on Autoimmune Disease, because living with it is a trial, but I really can’t hold it responsible for not being able to remember what I watched on the TV last night.

-I have no control over these things, they just happen, but on the bright side, I am still in control of my bladder, except when I laugh.
+I have no control over these things, the weight gain, the forgetfulness, the facial degeneration, they just seem to happen, but, let’s look on the bright side, at least I am still in control of my bladder, well, it’s only when I laugh.